Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 Animation options
 -----------------

-Godot provides many options regarding how animation data is dealt with.
+Pandemonium provides many options regarding how animation data is dealt with.
 Some exporters (such as Blender) can generate many animations in a single file.
 Others, such as 3DS Max or Maya, need many animations put into the same timeline or, at worst, put each animation in a separate file.